pingcap/tidb-operator/docs/CONTRIBUTING.md

 $ ./hack/kind-cluster-build.sh
 ```

-If you have customization requirements,please refer the help info:
+If you have customization requirements, please refer the help info:

 ```
 $ ./hack/kind-cluster-build.sh --help